 Norma was a contributor to the Georgia anthology, Branches of Poetry, featuring several of her poems that are on this blog.
 Her Christian-themed poetry has been featured on blogs and in programs and services in the United States and abroad.
 Her poem, "There's a Lighthouse in the Storm", is a requested favorite.

-For almost ten years, Norma has developed and served as webmaster for the following websites and blogs.
+For 17 years, Norma has developed and served as webmaster for the following websites and blogs.
 Both Curtis and Norma write, photograph and research for their blogs and websites.

 The Freedom Page (2005 - 2008)